ProfessorWeb/TODO-LIST-React/README.md

 ## Todo List on React

-The system is the same system I posted earlier but built on react instead of js vanila.
+I released this app in js vanila version.
-I added a nice feature that when you add / delete a message pops up for you.
+This time I built the app on react in addition I added a nice feature that when you add / delete a message pops up.
-There will be an edit update in the future
+I plan to have an editing update in the future

 ## Demo
 https://react-todolists.netlify.app/